-Millions of Americans have high cholesterol and chances are if you’re overweight, you’re probably one of them.
+Weight loss and cholesterol go hand in hand as millions of Americans have high cholesterol and chances are if you’re overweight, you’re probably one of them.

 And if you have high cholesterol, you’re putting yourself at risk for heart disease if you’re not taking necessary steps to lower your cholesterol.

 Moreover, those at a healthy weight and exercise regularly tend to have higher HDL (good cholesterol).

 Cardio specifically has been proven to raise HDL levels, making cholesterol levels healthier.

 The Centers of Disease Control and Prevention report 30% of Americans are obese and 30% of Americans have high cholesterol.

 More than 33% of American adults deal with high LDL levels and only one third of them have it under control.